riqueps/nameko-devex/README_challenge.md

 ---
 Docker deployment is very binded on server infrastrucuture, so developers need to now exactly on which server them software will be deployed.

-Developer need to build the dokcer images so they need know exactly which plataform they want to run them software.
+Developer need to build the docker images so they need know exactly which plataform they want to run them software.

-There is no HA in this kind os environemt.
+There is no HA in this kind os environment.

 The concept here is IaaS.